 Basic widget view for displaying a search bar and search results:

-Yet, ready-made views can still be a suitable choice to add a search bar to your website if you’re satisfied with what they provide.
+Yet, ready-made views can still be a suitable choice to add a search function to your website if you’re satisfied with what they provide.

 To use our views, install AddSearch, and integrate one of our ready-made code snippets to replace the current search with AddSearch.
 If you use a CMS like WordPress, you can install the AddSearch WordPress plugin and connect it to your AddSearch account.

 With both variants, your search is automatically replaced by our ready-made search views, and you can get them up and running immediately.